 The Congregation agrees to take no action on ministerial tenure during a sabbatical leave except for extreme and unexpected circumstances and only after consultation with the UUA Transitions Director.

+4.12 Total Planned Leave: Total planned leave (sabbatical, vacation, study leave, etc.) will not exceed a four month continuous period in any 12-month period.

 5. EMPLOYMENT TERM AND TERMINATION